akbaruddin/react-practices/react-router/README.md

 ```

 - Basic
+- URL Parameters
+- Query Parameters
+- 404 Match
 - Nested
-- Query Parameters and so on.
+- Animation and so on.